How to Use the sort Command in Linux

 $sort -r demo_file > new_file

-redirect the output of sort command
+redirecting the output of the sort command

-The following command also does the same job but it uses the -o option instead of the shell redirection feature.
+The following command also does the same job but uses the -o option instead of the shell redirection feature.

 $sort -r demo_file -o new_file1

-saving output of the sort command
+saving the output of the sort command

 Sorting numbers

-sorting a number file
+sorting a file containing numbers

 $sort -n number_file